upa/vxlan-netmap/README.md

-netmap is a framework for high speed packet I/O. about netmap, please see http://info.iet.unipi.it/~luigi/netmap/ . this implementation is vxlan gateway using netmap I/O. perhaps, it's so fast.
+netmap is a framework for high speed packet I/O. about netmap, please see http://info.iet.unipi.it/~luigi/netmap/ . this implementation is vxlan gateway using netmap I/O.

 	 ./vxlan-netmap
 	 usage of vxlan-netmap